Edit Page tabs¶

 The Promote tab¶

-- Show in menus: Ticking this box will ensure that the page is included in automatically generated menus on your site.
-Note: Pages will only display in menus if all of its parent pages also have Show in menus ticked.
+For Site Menus * Show in menus: Ticking this box will ensure that the page is included in automatically generated menus on your site.
+Note: A page will only display in menus if all of its parent pages also have Show in menus ticked.